How to Start a Plastic Surgery Practice: A Step-by-Step Guide

 Pre-Launch Marketing Timeline

-Begin SEO and content marketing 3 months before opening
+Begin SEO and content marketing at least 3 months before opening

 Insurance Credentialing (if applicable)

-Secure an address and phone number before starting the process
+Secure an address and phone number before starting the credentialing process

-Apply 90 to 120 days in advance. some will take longer
+Apply 90 to 120 days in advance; some payers may take longer

 Legal and Clinical Readiness